 Currently, the only swim with dolphins experience in Queensland is at the Gold Coast’s Seaworld.

-Have you already been on a swimming with wild dolphins tour?
+Have you already been on a swimming with dolphins tour?
 Or thinking about it?
-Let us know in the comments below as we’d love to hear about your experiences.
+Let us know in the comments below as we’d love to hear your thoughts…

 Water loving British girl who moved to Australia and seriously caught the travel bug!
 Loves to explore and share destinations that inspire others to spend more time on the water and in the great outdoors.
 Typically, you’ll find her on a boat or next to the ocean, often in a daydream!